michaelpb/libscroll/DEVELOPMENT.md

 ## Scroll Workspace

 A Scroll Workspace might colloquially be thought of as a "Scroll Document".
-It is analogous to the contents of an unzipped OpenXML document, or an unzipped ePub document.
-The term Workspace is used to avoid confusion between the `.scroll` file-format, and the standard case when Workspaces are untarred into a user's home directory for use.
+It is analogous to the contents of an unzipped OpenXML (docx) document, or an unzipped ePub document.
+The term Workspace is used to avoid confusion between the `.scroll` file-format, and the standard case when Workspaces are untarred into a user's home configuration directory for use.

 ## Config system